kambing86/reveal.js/Microservices/Microservices.md

 ### Shared Database

 - A database is shared by multiple services<!-- .element: class="fragment" -->
-- A change to the table affects multiple services<!-- .element: class="fragment" -->
+- A change to the table affects multiple services, require coordination across teams<!-- .element: class="fragment" -->
 - Service isolation is impossible<!-- .element: class="fragment" -->
-- Example: User service accesses to Payment Table<!-- .element: class="fragment" -->

-Note: usually caused by splitting one microservice to 2, or transition from monolith to microservices
+Note: usually caused by splitting one microservice to 2, or transition from monolith to microservices, (no failure isolation, deadlock might happened)

 --